dmannock/vscode-fsharp-refactor/README.md

 Less keystrokes, more F#, more fun(ctional programming).

 ## Features
-* extract expression to let binding.
+* Extract expression to let binding.
+* Inline binding

 ## Requirements
+If you are here you probably have this covered.
-Vscode
+* Vscode
+* Ionide

 ## Roadmap
 who knows (see todos.txt for now)